biggie-boss/LoreRim/README.md

 - Regular fast traveling costs way more gold.
 Find a carriage instead.
 - Amulets of the divines have had their weight and price halved.
 Including from the buying amulet option.
 - Orc Strongholds now sell Bestial Stew
+- The caravan note in Whiterun is now a counterfeit note with no value.

 ***